 Soil Embankment: All Soil Embankment shall be placed in horizontal layers not to exceed 8 inches in loose lift thickness.
 Each layer shall be compacted prior to the placement of subsequent layers.
 Spreading equipment shall be used to obtain uniform thickness prior to compaction.
 As the compaction progresses, continuous mixing, leveling, and manipulating shall be done to assure uniform moisture and density.
 Additional work involved in drying Soil Embankment to the required moisture content shall be included in the contract price paid for excavating or furnishing the material with no additional compensation.
 Soil Embankment that classifies as A-1 material can be used to bridge across standing water or swampy ground within the embankment foundation, and can be placed in lift thicknesses greater than 8 inches if used for this purpose as approved by the Engineer.
 Soil Embankment with less than or equal to 30 percent retained on the ¾-inch sieve shall be tested for compaction using CP 80.
 Materials that classify as AASHTO A-1, A-2-4, A-2-5, and A-3 soils shall be compacted at ± 2 percent of Optimum Moisture Content (OMC) and to at least 95 percent of maximum dry density determined in accordance with AASHTO T 180 as modified by CP 23.
 All other soil types will be compacted to 95 percent of the maximum dry density determined in accordance with AASHTO T 99 as modified by CP 23.
 Soils with 35 percent fines or less shall be compacted at ± 2 percent of OMC.
 Soils with greater than 35 percent fines shall be compacted at a moisture content equal to or above OMC to achieve stability of the compacted lift.
 Stability is defined as the absence of rutting or pumping as observed and documented by the Contractor’s Process Control Representative and as approved by the Engineer.
 If the soils cannot be compacted and prove to be unstable at a moisture content equal to or above OMC, then the required moisture content for compaction can be reduced below OMC as approved by the Engineer.

-Prior to placing any Soil Embankment with greater than 30 percent retained on the ¾-inch sieve, the Contractor will be required to construct a test strip to the dimensions specified in the plans, specifications, or as directed by the Engineer.
+Prior to placing any Soil Embankment with greater than 30 percent retained on the ¾-inch sieve, the Contractor will be required to construct a test strip to the dimensions specified in the Contract, or as directed by the Engineer.
 The test strip can be incorporated into the final embankment.
 The Contractor will be responsible for determining the moisture conditioning necessary to achieve compaction, and will determine the equipment and number of passes necessary to achieve adequate compaction.
 The Contractor is required to use compression-type or vibratory rollers on granular materials and sheepsfoot rollers on cohesive soils.
 Adequate compaction will be demonstrated by the absence of rutting, pumping, or deflection following a proof roll of the test strip using any piece of construction equipment that exerts a minimum 18-kip per axle load.
 The proof roll will be observed and accepted by the Engineer.
 Once the test strip passes a proof roll, the Contractor can resume embankment construction with the same moisture conditioning and compaction methods as the test strip was constructed.